The Payments Desk

 PIX is like that mate who fronts you cash but then remembers they lent you €50 when you’d already blown it on three rounds of caipirinhas.
 You get the wins in real time, the losses take 365 days to claw back—so the gateway doesn’t wait a year to ask for the money, it holds onto ten per cent every day for half a year.
 That’s the rolling reserve: they drip-feed your cash out while keeping a float in case the customer charges back.
 Now swap those caipirinhas for a player’s PIX deposit at 03:02 a.m., Rapyd watches the clock, not the football match.
 First chargeback lands, reserve jumps from ten to twenty per cent overnight, GGR shrinks to a puddle, and suddenly you’re explaining to your licence-guy why NGR can’t cover next week’s affiliate payout.
 Seen it once with PSE in Costa Rica last year—they upped the MID reserve from fifteen to thirty overnight after the first blitz of alleged “family disputes” over PIX codes.
 Old school offshore, eh?

-If Brazil really flips the switch next April and bans cards & crypto for everyone but… goal celebration
+If Brazil really flips the switch next April and bans cards & crypto for everyone but… blackjack table

 Launched a few, lost money on more 😉